-The Aircraft consist of seven Boeing 737-724 aircraft, one Boeing 737-824 aircraft, four Boeing 757-224 aircraft and two Boeing 777-224 aircraft (collectively, the "Aircraft"), all of which will be newly delivered by the manufacturer at or about the time that the Equipment Notes relating thereto are issued.
+The Aircraft consist of seven Boeing 737-724 aircraft, seven Boeing 737-824 aircraft and three Boeing 777-224 aircraft (collectively, the "Aircraft"), all of which will be newly delivered by the manufacturer at or about the time that the Equipment Notes relating thereto are issued.
 The Aircraft have been designed to be in compliance with Stage 3 noise level standards, which are the most restrictive regulatory standards currently in effect in the United States for aircraft noise abatement.